Yangxi-Yu/Eco395m-Army-Ants-finalproject/README.md

 Compared with our midterm project, there are some improvements:
 1. Using PostgreSQL to store the web-scraping data from Indeed and organize and optimize the database efficiently;
-2. Using Tabkeau as Dashboard to visualize the data and illustrates the trend of different position on a time-varying scale;
+2. Using Tableau as Dashboard to visualize the data and illustrates the trend of different position on a time-varying scale;
 3. Develop a matching tool to find the most related job postings in our database.

 ## Methodology